gztjzxl3/demo/README.md

-# demo
+# demo   "so, the repo's name is here...
-this repo is for basic learning
+this repo is for basic learning  # then the description is here